Mississippi Public Broadcasting: Translator

 MPB received a construction permit for station WMAA, channel 43 in Columbus, in 1998.
 This permit was modified to specify digital-only operation and granted again in 2001.
 The permit expired June 27, 2003, without any construction having taken place.
 MPB has stated there are currently no plans or funding to build the station.

 MPB Television covers nearly all of the state, as well as parts of Alabama, Tennessee and Louisiana.
 Additionally, WMAV is carried on DirecTV and Dish Network's Memphis feeds, bringing its programming to an additional 1.4 million people in Tennessee and Arkansas.
 Oxford is part of the Memphis market.

 Digital television

 Subchannels

-The digital signals of MPB's stations are multiplexed:
+The signals of MPB's TV stations are multiplexed:

 Analog-to-digital conversion

 During 2009, in the lead-up to the analog-to-digital television transition that would ultimately occur on June 12, MPB shut down the analog transmitters of its stations on a staggered basis.
 Listed below are the dates each analog transmitter ceased operations as well as their post-transition channel allocations: